greg-raven/Impeachment-Chronicles/_posts/2022-10-28-anticipating-trumps-return-to-twitter.md

 See you soon, Donnie.

-> 1/ So, as I warned, Trump is likely to be back here on Hellscape dot com any time now.
-E|on will want to juice the stock price, and rest-assured, Wall Street will take the bait.
->
-> There was a sense that his banishment made his cult less committed, his danger less pendant.
->
-> <cite>Rick Wilson via Twitter</cite>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">1/ So, as I warned, Trump is likely to be back here on Hellscape dot com any time now.
-E|on will want to juice the stock price, and rest-assured, Wall Street will take the bait. <br><br>There was a sense that his banishment made his cult less committed, his danger less pendant.</p>&mdash; Rick Wilson (@TheRickWilson) <a href="https://twitter.com/TheRickWilson/status/1585813534801281028?ref_src=twsrc%5Etfw">October 28, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Elon will want to juice the stock price, and rest-assured, Wall Street will take the bait. <br><br>There was a sense that his banishment made his cult less committed, his danger less pendant.</p>&mdash; Rick Wilson (@TheRickWilson) <a href="https://twitter.com/TheRickWilson/status/1585813534801281028?ref_src=twsrc%5Etfw">October 28, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>